Riverboat Rhythm

 Riverboat Rhythm is a 1946 American comedy film directed by Leslie Goodwins and written by Charles E. Roberts.
 The film stars Leon Errol, Glenn Vernon, Walter Catlett, Joan Newton, Marc Cramer, and Jonathan Hale.
 The film was released on February 13, 1946, by RKO Radio Pictures.

 Plot

-Matt Lindsay (Leon Errol) is the owner of a broken-down showboat, perpetually one small step ahead of his creditors and the law.
+Matt Lindsay is the owner of a broken-down showboat, perpetually one small step ahead of his creditors and the law.
 At one point, he disguises himself as Col. Witherspoon, a con artist he'd met earlier, only to find himself in the middle of a blood feud with Col. Beeler, who aims to settle things once and for all—with a pistol.